OxfordHCC/CAMCAD/submit.md

 Step 3.
 Create a new submission: [Instructions](https://cmt3.research.microsoft.com/docs/help/author/author-submission-form.html) (_please note that submissions are currently not enabled yet, coming soon_)

-### If you get stuck or have questions
+## If you have questions

-In the first instance, you may email `oxfordccai@cs.ox.ac.uk` and one of the lead chairs will aim to respond to your query as soon as possible.
+In the first instance, you may email `oxfordccai@cs.ox.ac.uk`.
+One of the lead chairs will aim to respond to your query as soon as possible.
 Closer to the conference, we will create a Discord server for the community.